xherin1999/noetia/noetia-whitepaper-v0.1/noetia-whitepaper-v0.1.1-beta3.md

 The LDAO structure facilitates this **granular exchange of competence**.
 We do not ask "Who is the leader?"; we ask "Which vector are you optimizing?"
 This is not feudalism; it is the **efficient routing of comparative cognitive advantage** across infinite axes.

 ---
-## 9. Legacy states, agorism, and transition
+## 9. Legacy semantics and non-import

 Noetia is not a manifesto for violent revolution.
-It is a **high-dimensional computational agorist worldline**: a transition path where legacy law is treated as a secondary, low-fidelity interface while mind-native contracts become the primary coordination substrate.
-By default the stacks remain semantically disjoint; any cross-stack effect is mediated only by explicit bridge contracts.

-Noetia does not merely challenge the **legality** of the old world from within its own rules; it shatters the **reasonableness** (ontological justification) of the sovereign state.
-By providing a decidable, contract-grounded alternative for every human coordination function, Noetia renders the "Social Contract" not as an illegal myth, but as a computationally unnecessary and logically incoherent one.
+It does not need to deny that legacy states, laws, courts, registries, passports, borders, corporations, titles, or offices exist.
+They may persist as environment-side facts, service surfaces, risk surfaces, records, or low-resolution coordination shells.

+What does not cross the boundary by default is their authority.

+Noetia does not import territory, citizenship, statutory duty, public law, state-recognized identity, corporate personality, or sovereign status as native variables.
+A Noetia contract may refer to a legacy fact only by explicit evidence rule:

+> Treat legacy record `R` from legacy venue `L` as evidence for predicate `P` inside contract `C`.

+That reference imports no residual authority from `L`.
+It is scoped, lossy, non-reciprocal, and settleable inside `C`.

+No reference is the default.

-### 9.1 Transition Phases:
+### 9.1 Non-retroactivity

-The following phases are a plausible agorist migration pattern.
-They are not a mandatory historical path, not a political program, and not a promise that legacy states will cooperate or evolve gracefully.
-1. **Tooling**
-   - POM identities for apps & communities.
-   - BSC-like “personal charters” for medicine, estate, contracts.
-   - LDAO patterns for guilds, co-ops, ecosystems.
-2. **Double-stack (Bi-directional Accretion)**
-   - **From Minds:** Individual sovereigns migrate non-exclusively from legacy states and patriarchal structures into the Noetia regime, treating legacy law as a secondary, low-fidelity interface.
-   - **From Institutions:** Legacy states may adopt parts of the Noetia stack to optimize administrative interfaces.
-They may choose to "plug in" specific functions (e.g., property registries, procurement, licensing, compliance attestations) as explicit institutional interface terms to reduce friction, improve auditability, and remain relevant in a digital-native world.
-   - **Double-stack bridge is not parameter inheritance.**
-Noetia does not “accept” legacy sovereign semantics as native variables.
-A bridge, if any, is a translation interface: legacy venues interpret Noetia events under legacy rules; Noetia venues interpret legacy events only through explicitly declared adapters.
-Parameters, authorities, and normative primitives do not silently carry across the bridge in either direction.
-3. **Functional replacement (The Post-Modern Evolution)**
-   - As Noetia becomes the primary substrate for handling obligations, work, and risk, the state undergoes a phase transition.
-By accepting Noetia’s axioms (traceability and exit), the state evolves from a **"Chief and Priest" system** (authority based on myth and lineage) to a **Post-modern Service Infrastructure**.
-   - **Non-retroactivity (interface stance):** Noetia does not encode retroactive claims about legacy history.
-Existing assets and positions remain where they are under legacy semantics unless voluntarily re-expressed as explicit, exit-capable institutional interface terms.
-The only hard constraint Noetia enforces is forward-looking: any *normative force inside Noetia* must be contract-grounded and exit-capable.
+Noetia does not encode retroactive claims about legacy history.

+Existing assets, titles, identities, liabilities, and institutional positions remain inside the semantics that produced them unless a present Subject explicitly re-expresses a claim as a Noetia contract input.

+The hard constraint is forward-looking and internal:

+> Any normative force inside Noetia must be traceable to explicit binding, admissible by finite witness, and exit / settle capable.

+Legacy may remain powerful, useful, or dangerous as Environment.
+It does not become kernel.

 ---
 ## 10. Open technical questions